Embedded RTOS for the Internet of Things (IoT)

 Amazon FreeRTOS IoT Components

 Amazon FreeRTOS is the FreeRTOS kernel with the addition of libraries that enable local and cloud connectivity, security, and (coming soon) over-the-air updates.
+We offer professional support, training, and porting to new processors for Amazon FreeRTOS.
+Contact us for more information.

 Amazon FreeRTOS devices connect to the AWS cloud using MQTT based messaging.
 Amazon FreeRTOS facilitates easy onboarding with standard, vendor-independent library interfaces.
 MQTT is a lightweight protocol with a small footprint, enabling efficient communication for constrained, microcontroller-based devices.